 - I am enrolling in this school because I want to achieve.
-I will put forth my best effort every single day. - I agree with my school's expectations, standards, and requirements because I have high expectations for myself. - I understand and agree to follow the Student Code of Conduct and Dress Code in the Parent and Student Handbook. - I will attend school all day, every day, unless I have an excused absence. - I will complete my homework, submit it on time, and contact my teacher about any questions.
+I will put forth my best effort every single day. - I agree with my school's expectations, standards, and requirements because I have high expectations for myself. - I understand and agree to follow the Student Code of Conduct and Dress Code in the Parent and Student Handbook. - I will attend school all day, every day, unless I have an excused absence. - I will complete my homework, submit it on time, and contact my teacher about any questions. - I will behave respectfully and responsibly to protect the safety, interests, and rights of others in the school.
+I will accept responsibility for my actions.

-Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Ceacher's Commitment: I fully c I will provide each student opp ommit to this school in the following ways: I will communicate with paren ts on a regular basis via personal contact, we ents and parents for any concerns they may he rogress repor • pect to students, parents, and staff members actions.
-I will protect the safety, interes sts, and rights of all individuals in the classro oom
+Student Signature Student Printed Name Grade Date Student Signature Signature Student Printed Name Date Student Signature Student Printed Name Grade Date Student Signature Student Printed Name Grade Date Feacher's Commitment: I fully c I will provide each student op commit to this school in the following ways: portunities to achieve. - nts on a regular basis via personal contact, we ents and parents for any concerns they may h • progress reports and will I will display integrity and res pect to students, parents, and staff members t through my words and l actions.
+I will protect the safety, intere sts, and rights of all individuals in the classro oom.
+Teacher Signature Teacher Printed Name Date